catie-aq/catie-aq-zephyr_ilitek-ili9163c/samples/README.md

 - Uses PWM to control the backlight brightness.

 > [!NOTE]
-> Ensure the display and PWM hardware configurations match the setup below for correct operation.
+> Ensure the display and PWM hardware configurations match the requirements below for correct operation.

 # Requirements

 - **Hardware:**
-    - Any compatible Zest Core board.
     - Board supporting I2C communication.
 - **Configuration Options:**
     - Set `CONFIG_DISPLAY=y` in `prj.conf` to use the DISPLAY API.
-    - Set `CONFIG_PWM=y` in `prj.conf` to use the PWM API.
+    - Set `CONFIG_PWM=y` in `prj.conf` to use the PWM API for backlight control.

 # References